oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Skills/woodcutting/forestry.md

 title: "Forestry"
 ---

-# Forestry

 This minigame is conducted passively while completing _almost any_ woodcutting trip.
-Provided you have selected **`forestry_events:`**`True` in your woodcutting trip, your minion will automatically participate in all forestry events.
+Provided you have selected \*\*`forestry_events:True` in your woodcutting trip, your minion will automatically participate in all forestry events.
 For each event you minion does, you will obtain Anima-infused bark and various other items, as well as the usual bird nests.

 **You cannot get Anima-infused bark from Normal logs, Sulliusceps, or Redwoods!**